-- inclusion, participation and decision-making; - training and building the capacity of the health, disability and aged care workforce to understand dementia and acquire the necessary skills, knowledge and capacity to deliver high quality dementia care; - involving carers, families and advocates as partners in care and supporting them with decision-making and care planning; - creating and delivering meaningful activities for people living with dementia to engage with or participate in; - building supportive environments that are dementia-friendly and create a sense of homeliness, familiarity and participation; - feedback and complaints systems that take people living with dementia seriously and facilitate their involvement; and - building a culture that encourages an understanding of dementia and responding effectively to the needs of the person living with dementia, their families and carers.
+- innovation thinking outside the box to allow for dignity of risk; - inclusion, participation and decision-making; - training and building the capacity of the health, and disability workforce to understand dementia and acquire the necessary skills, knowledge and capacity to deliver high quality dementia care; - involving carers, families and advocates as partners in care and supporting them with decision-making and care planning; - creating and delivering meaningful activities for people living with dementia to engage with or participate in; - building supportive environments that are dementia-friendly and create a sense of homeliness, familiarity and participation; - feedback and complaints systems that take people living with dementia seriously and facilitate their involvement; and - building a culture that encourages an understanding of dementia and responding effectively to the needs of the person living with dementia, their families and carers.

-"Providing real life work opportunities.
-Amending the tax laws on how much a person can earn without losing their pension.
-Making it easier to engage in volunteer work and maintaining active memberships of sporting or community organisations.
+"Providing real life work opportunities...Making it easier to engage in volunteer work and maintaining active memberships of sporting or community organisations.
 Providing better transport options to attend these areas.
 Empowering community organisations to provide regular ongoing weekly support via a visit or phone call to check on isolated people.
-Also, provide support (vet bills, etc) for people to keep and maintain companion pets allowing them to have greater community access (bus, train, shops, etc.) with their companion animals."
-Carer
+Also, provide support (vet bills, etc) for people to keep and maintain companion pets allowing them to have greater community access (bus, train, shops, etc.) with their companion animals." - Carer